Minnesota State Veterans Cemetery - Little Falls

-The Minnesota State Veterans Cemetery is an active cemetery located adjacent to the Camp Ripley Training Center seven miles north of Little Falls, Minnesota.
+The Minnesota State Veterans Cemetery - Little Falls is an active cemetery located adjacent to the Camp Ripley Training Center seven miles north of Little Falls, Minnesota, United States.
 This cemetery, maintained by the State of Minnesota, includes the graves of more than 10,000 military service members and their family members.

 History

 In 1986, the Minnesota State Legislature authorized the construction of a state cemetery, as long as state funding was not required.
 Around $18,900 was raised to purchase 38 acres of land.
 The land was deeded to the state in 1988, but no progress was made on the cemetery.
 The Minnesota State Veterans Cemetery Association was incorporated in 1991, requested the land back from the state, and began fundraising and developing the land.
+Ground was ceremoniously broken on 12 Sept., 1992.
 While not a state-run facility, the cemetery was authorized to bear the official name, and the Minnesota National Guard graded the land as a training exercise.
-The cemetery was dedicated on July 9, 1994, by Governor Arne Carlson.
+The first burial was on 15 June, 1994; Leonard Lehman, a Korean War veteran from Randall, Minnesota.
+The cemetery was dedicated on 9 July, 1994, by Governor Arne Carlson.
 The entire project cost an estimated $325,000.

+On 1 Sept., 1994, the state took possession of the cemetery.
 The cemetery was the first of four Minnesota state cemeteries.
 The three other state veteran cemeteries are in Duluth, Preston, and Redwood Falls.

 In 2011, the first of five military branch paintings were installed in the cemetery's Committal Hall.

 In 2021, the cemetery received the National Cemetery Administration's Operational Excellence Award for the highest standards in the nation.

 In 2024, the cemetery received a $1.4 mil expansion grant.